-You can also use ARM Compiler with Cygwin on the supported Windows platforms.
-However, Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms, and is not supported on Windows 8.
+You can use ARM Compiler with Cygwin on the supported Windows platforms.
+However, Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms, and is not supported on Windows Server 2012 and Windows 8.

 About running 32-bit ARM Compiler binaries on Red Hat Enterprise Linux 6 yum groupinstall "Compatibility Libraries"